michigan-traffic-lab/DECODE/README.md

 ## VII.
 License

-This project is licensed under the [GNU Affero General Public License v3.0].
+This project is licensed under the GNU Affero General Public License v3.0.
 Please refer to LICENSE for more details.

 ## VIII.
 Third-Party Attribution